 What gives red wine its health promoting properties?
 A group of compounds called polyphenols, most notable resveratrol and anthocyanin, which are found in the dark red skins of the berries.

-Most people know that red wine can be health promoting, but is there a type of red wine that is BEST the healthiest choice?
+Most people know that red wine can be health promoting, but is there a type of red wine that is best?
 Can you get more health boosting bang for your buck with specific varieties of grapes?

 Absolutely.
 There are a couple of factors to consider.

-The red wine with the highest amount of resveratrol is your best bet for packing the biggest antioxidant punch.
+The resveratrol content of red wine is a key indicator of the potency of its health benefits.
+Resveratrol is a powerful antioxidant that quenches all the little inflammatory fires sparking up inside the body.
+You may be experiencing high levels of antioxidant stress if you have high belly-fat, achy joints, struggle with high blood sugar levels or a chronic condition.
+The wine with the highest amount of resveratrol will likely pack the biggest antioxidant punch.
 What grape has the most resveratrol?
-That’s easy… Pinot Noir is head and shoulders above the rest.
-They have consistently shown the greatest concentrations of resveratrol compared to other grape varieties, regardless of where they come from.
+The answer… Pinot Noir.
+It's head and shoulders above the rest, consistently showing the greatest concentrations of resveratrol compared to other grape varieties, regardless of where they come from.
 Pair a nice Pinot Noir with your weekend dinner and you can reap the health benefits.